appnexus/lucid/RELEASING.md

 - `npm version minor`
 - `npm version patch`

+2. Push the changes and tags: `git push origin master --follow-tags`.
+Note that by default, the `git push` command doesn't transfer tags to remote serves.

+Another option is to update the version number manually:

+1. Create a tag: `git tag {version number}`.
+For example: `git tag v5.4.0`.
+2. Push the tags.
+For example: `git push origin v5.4.0`.

 ## Publish Lucid UI to npm

-1. Add and commit the changes, and then push the changes and tags: `git push origin master --follow-tags`.
-Note that by default, the `git push` command doesn't transfer tags to remote serves.
-2. `npm publish`: Publish the new version to npm.
+1. Publish the new version to npm: `npm publish`.